 - Urinary tract infection (UTI)

-- Diabetes, which can cause excess urine production and nerve damage
+- Diabetes, which can cause excessive urine production and nerve damage